guillaumeray/cerberus/README.md

 ----------

 Test result are printed in the console by default, but we can configure other reporting tool in codeceptJS conf.
->Default report files are stored in output folder
+>Default report files are stored in output folder.
->Each time a test fail, a screenshot is saved in 'output' directory
+- Each time a test fail, a screenshot is saved in 'output' directory

 ```bash
 ./node_modules/.bin/codeceptjs run --reporter mocha-junit-reporter